aicwebtech/Bible-SuperSearch-Client-dev-enyo/assets/html/readme.txt

 REQUIREMENTS
 1. A functioning website
-2. Web host must access to outside APIs.
+2. Web host must have access to outside APIs.
 3. Does NOT require PHP or database

 INSTALLATION
-1. Copy the 'biblesupersearch' directory (THIS directory) to somewhere on your website It MUST be above the webroot, and visable to outside users
+1. Copy the 'biblesupersearch' directory (THIS directory) to somewhere on your website It MUST be above the webroot, and visible to outside users
 2. Rename config-example.js to config.js
 3. Edit the configs in config.js
 4. Load yourdomain.com/path/to/biblesupersearch/index.html.
 You should see the software working.
 5. Incorporate Bible SuperSearch into your website.
 (See example.html)

     On the page that you would like to have Bible SuperSearch:
     a.
-Add these lines to your <head>, putting in the CORRECT path to the biblesupersearch directory:
+Add these lines to your <head>, inserting the CORRECT path to the biblesupersearch directory:
         <link rel="stylesheet" href="/path/to/biblesupersearch/biblesupersearch.css">
         <script src="/path/to/biblesupersearch/config.js"></script>
         <script src="/path/to/biblesupersearch/biblesupersearch.js"></script>